thanhtbt/ROLCP/README.md

 This code is free and open source for research purposes.
 If you use this code, please acknowledge the following paper.

 [1] L.T.
 Thanh, K. Abed-Meraim, N.L.
-Trung, A. Hafiance. [*"A fast randomized adaptive CP decomposition for streaming tensors"*](https://drive.google.com/file/d/1DAUTPryASpIoDxUZlRW_jzMSFeOS5EPm/view). **IEEE Int.
+Trung, A. Hafiance. "[*A fast randomized adaptive CP decomposition for streaming tensors*](https://drive.google.com/file/d/1DAUTPryASpIoDxUZlRW_jzMSFeOS5EPm/view)". **IEEE Int.
 Conf.
 Acoust.
 Speech  Signal Process.
 (IEEE ICASSP)**, 2021.